inspiredminds/contao-crawler-authenticator/README.md

         ```
         These will then get used automatically every time you execute `contao:crawl` (unless overridden by the former command).

-_Note:_ be aware that the member's password _unencrypted_ will put into the bash history in the former case while the
+_Note:_ be aware that the member's password will be put _unencrypted_ into the bash history in the former case and into
-and into the `.env.local` in the latter case.
+the `.env.local` in the latter case.